PostHog/posthog.com/contents/application-received.md

 If you aren't already, you may immediately start using PostHog.

-We will email you within 48 hours to confirm your application is accepted.
+We will email you within 48 hours to confirm your request is accepted.

 ## Get started